-There are so many conflicting opinions in nutrition.
+There are so many conflicting opinions on nutrition.
 What one camp finds healthy is considered unhealthy by others.
 The low carbers fight the high carbers.
 Paleo and vegetarian attack each other.
 Everywhere you go there is rampant disagreement.
-Every side has their their PubMed Warriors ready to drop links to prove someone else is wrong.
+Every side has their PubMed Warriors ready to drop links to prove someone else is wrong.

 Agreement Across the Board

-One of the core principles of Paleo is lower excess n-6 consumption by replacing vegetable oil with saturated fats.
+One of the core principles of Paleo is to lower excess n-6 consumption by replacing vegetable oil with saturated fats.
 The Primal Blueprint by Mark Sisson does a good job alerting aspiring Paleo dieters on the dangers of excess n-6 in veggie oils.

 The WAPF group supports traditional food and traditional food preparation and that meant using saturated animal fat and avoiding seed oils.

 The most anti-PUFA camp is probably those that follow Ray Peat.